Estimated reading time: 12 minutes

 Corner Floating Shelves are gaining popularity in the kitchen, a space typically reserved for a wall corner cabinet, where our kitchen design experts say unused items go to die.
 Trend experts feel that floating shelves in kitchens and bars will continue to grow in popularity for 2022 and beyond, and it is not slowing down.

 TALLER WALL CABINETS

 Go big or go home will be the motto for upper wall cabinets for 2022.
-Tall or stacked upper cabinets that cover the full wall is what most homeowners want today for their dream home.
-This can be achieved several ways, depending on the ceiling height and budget, whether it be one tall wall cabinet or stacking two.
-This grand look, or filled in look, has almost become a standard kitchen design element for most who are building or remodeling their forever homes.
+Tall or stacked upper cabinets that cover the full wall are what most homeowners want today for their dream home.
+This can be achieved in several ways, depending on the ceiling height and budget, whether it be one tall wall cabinet or stacking two.
+This grand look, or filled-in look, has almost become a standard kitchen design element for most who are building or remodelling their forever homes.

 SILVER DRAWER SLIDES

 Metal drawer slides come in a multitude of colours, depending on the manufacturer.
 Silver/Grey drawer slides were hot around 2015-2018 until white and anthracite black metal drawer slides came on the scene.
 2021 was the year of grey silver metal drawer slides, heavily influenced by global supply chain constraints on other coloured slides, and 2022 will be no different.

 That said, twice as many homeowners chose Silver Grey over Anthracite Black.
 Many felt the neutral grey colour was better for blending in, rather than making a bold style statement.
 Our experts have also heard from client feedback that they visibly show less dust, which is always a good thing.
 This goes to show you that trends can be influenced by more than style and customer demand.